UCSD-ECEMAE-148/148-fall-2025-final-project-team-13/README.md

 - Omar C. - Extended Studies

 # Abstract
 The project's goal is to implement head-tracking gestures as directional movements and throttle control on our vehicle.
 We utilized the ROS2 framework with open-source head-tracking software to turn numerical head movement data into car movement commands.
-Our project hopes to create an alternative to joystick steering as as a way to make remote control vehicles more accessible.
+Our project hopes to create a fun interactive game experience.

 # What We Promised
 **Must Haves**